 the year of portland's best breakfast tacos

-every year I make a new dinning goal, last year for 2015 I was on an endless mission to try eggs benedict if i was out brunching, and deviled eggs if i was out for happy hour or dinner I had to order deviled eggs if they were on the menu.
+Every year I make a new dinning goal.
+Last year for 2015 I was on an endless mission to try every eggs benedict while I was out brunching, and if I was out for happy hour or dinner I had to order deviled eggs if they were on the menu.

-now that we are well on our way into 2016 I have taken on a new special interest, one that results in finding the ‘best’ breakfast tacos in all of Portland.
+Now that we are well on our way into 2016 I have taken on a new special interest, one that results in finding the ‘best’ breakfast tacos in all of Portland.
 This sounds easy right? well guess again.
 Since breakfast tacos are not as abundant as one would expect to find in, let's say, texas, I went ahead and have chosen two replacements should tacos not be an option.
-My other two choices are a little less obscure; huevos rancheros, and chilaquiles. although these too are rather neglected as breakfast options, they can and have been found, now i just need to document them all.
+My other two choices are a little less obscure: huevos ranchero and chilaquiles.
+Although these two are rather neglected as breakfast options, they can and have been found, now I just need to document them all.

 cheers to breakfast taco hunting!